ahadas/ahadas.github.io/_drafts/2018-8-7-about-mucommander.md

 These great capabilities are provided on all mainstream operating systems (OS).
 By having its core and most of its functionality written in Java, muCommander becomes cross-platform.
 Except for some OS-specific features that use native code (e.g., moving files to the trash), everything is implemented in the Java language.
 For developers it is significant as it conforms the principle of _write once, run anywhere_.

-Another benefit of being implemented in Java is that muCommander can leverage the large variety of third-party client-side code for different file protocols.
+Another benefit of being implemented in Java is that muCommander can leverage the large variety of third-party client-side libraries for different file protocols.

 # Recent changes
 Honestly, the [project pulse](https://github.com/mucommander/mucommander/pulse) has not been that great recently.
 I will touch that later on.
 Nevertheless, some important changes were done.